mkumarjha/mkumarjha/README.md

 - 🔭 I Love to work on **MEAN**, **MERN** and **LAMP** stack.
 - ⚡ I am **Sr. Software Engineer**, having **10 + year** **web development experience**.
 - 🌱 Worked in many companies (from startup to product based companies).
-- ⚡ I have worked on different domains like E-commerce, B2B, B2C, Push Notification, Warehouse Management etc.
+- ⚡ I have worked on different domains like **E-commerce, B2B, B2C, Push Notification, Intranet, Warehouse Management** etc.
 - 🔭 I’m currently working on BookIt Project.
 - 🌱 I’m currently learning mobile frameworks like **React Native** and **Flutter** and **Typescripts**.
 - 👯 I’m looking to collaborate on good projects.